 MIDDLE SCHOOL CHRISTMAS PROGRAM

 The Christmas Program for 6th through 8th grade is an optional extracurricular activity.
 Opportunities include acting, singing and musical performance, staging, lighting, and sound.
-The 2017 play was Amal & the Night Visitors.
-The 2018 play will be A Christmas Carol.
+The 2019 play was The Best Christmas Pageant Ever.

 Pentagames is an annual state-wide math competition held on the last Friday of April for teams of three students each of 7th grade math, 8th grade math, and algebra.